radiodee1/chat-bert/data/README.md

 what is your height;  i will tell you my height. just ask again;5 ow old are you; i'm twenty years old ;-1

-# these lines are non-sensical
+# below, these lines are non-sensical
 # but the content of this room shows how a topic
 # might be isolated to any given room.